kulinshah98/Bricks-Game/README.md

 ## Project Description

+- A 2D game implemented in C++ using OpenGL 3.0

 ## Compile
 - First remove all object file by command 'make clean'.
 - Compile using simple 'make'.